Lynn Valley: Natural features

-Tucked between mountains in North Vancouver, Lynn Valley is a lush, pretty neighbourhood thickly bordered by parks and forest.
-Lynn Headwaters Regional Park, connected to the Lower Seymour Conservation Reserve, has its own attractions: from fishing at peaceful Rice Lake to trails that link up with this section of the North Shore spiderweb of walkways called the Baden Powell trail.

 Lynn Canyon Park contains approximately 250 ha of land area, which some have characterized as relatively "unspoilt".
 Lynn Canyon Park is home to the spectacular second-growth rainforest and offers a range of hiking trails for all abilities.
-One of the tallest known specimen of Douglas fir tree was once located in Lynn Valley.
-The Lynn Canyon Suspension Bridge sways high above Lynn Creek and offers a rustic and jiggling adventure for nature lovers.
+The Lynn Valley Tree, one of the tallest known specimen of Douglas fir, was once located in the valley.

+Geography

+Lynn Valley is bounded by the Upper Lonsdale to the west, Lower Lynn to the south, Lynn Creek to the east, and the North Shore Mountains to the north.

 Poet's Corner

 A niche of Lynn Valley is Poet's Corner, a series of street names of past poets.
 These include Shakespeare, Tennyson, William, Chaucer, and Milton as well as many others that weave around the outskirts of Hunter's or Kirkstone Park.

 History

 Previously known as "Shaketown", the rugged beginnings of Lynn Valley consisted of shake-sided shakes to accommodate lumberjacks, cooks, blacksmiths, and millwrights who used the lumber during the turn of the 19th century.
-The skid road built straight down the middle called Tote Road, used for oxen to haul felled logs to the Moodyville waterfront, was bisected with "Centre Road" (now Mountain Highway), and Pipeline Road, a simple plank road along which a pipeline was installed to carry drinking water from Rice Lake to North Vancouver, which is now called Lynn Valley Road.
+The skid road built straight down the middle called Tote Road, used for oxen to haul felled logs to the Moodyville waterfront, was bisected by "Centre Road" (now Mountain Highway), and Pipeline Road, a simple plank road along which a pipeline was installed to carry drinking water from Rice Lake to North Vancouver, which is now called Lynn Valley Road.